-CDC expected to backpedal on some masking guidelines - Austin Daily Herald
+Update: CDC changes course on indoor masks in parts of the US - Austin Daily Herald

 The guidance still called for wearing masks in crowded indoor settings, like buses, planes, hospitals, prisons and homeless shelters, but it cleared the way for reopening workplaces and other venues.

-Subsequent CDC guidance said fully vaccinated people no longer needed to wear masks at summer camps or at schools, either.
+Subsequent CDC guidance said fully vaccinated people no longer needed to wear masks at schools either.

-For months COVID cases, deaths and hospitalizations were falling steadily, but those trends began to change at the beginning of the summer as a mutated and more transmissible version of the coronavirus, the delta variant, began to spread widely, especially in areas with lower vaccination rates.
+For months COVID cases, deaths and hospitalizations were falling steadily, but those trends began to change at the beginning of the summer as the delta variant, a mutated and more transmissible version of the virus, began to spread widely, especially in areas with lower vaccination rates.

-Some public health experts said they thought the earlier CDC decision was based on good science, which indicated that the risk of vaccinated people spreading the virus was relatively low and that the risk of them catching the virus and becoming extremely ill was even lower.
+Some public health experts said they thought the earlier CDC decision was based on good science.
 But those experts were also critical, noting that there was no call for Americans to document their vaccination status, which created an honor system.
 Unvaccinated people who did not want to wear masks in the first place saw it as an opportunity to do what they wanted, they said.

 “If all the unvaccinated people were responsible and wore mask indoors, we would not be seeing this surge,” said Dr. Ali Khan, a former CDC disease investigator who now is dean of the University of Nebraska’s College of Public Health.

-Note: Update: CDC changes course on indoor masks in parts of the US